 Suppose you are planning to invest in a high-end monitor with the latest innovations.
 In that case, you may also consider getting a DisplayPort cable.
 This technology is currently being incorporated into computer video cards.

-How Do You Choose the Right Cable?
+Choose the Right Cable?

 Display standards differ, and cables can be found in different shapes and sizes.
 What elements do you consider when deciding which one is most appropriate for you?

 When it comes to displaying cables, the great thing is that most devices will come with more than one display input type.
 And, means that you may not need to worry about the specific cable you use.
 In that case, you can go with whatever you can find, whether based on price or other considerations.

 Look at the device and the monitor that you want to connect.
 For example, if either your device or monitor can only support VGA or DVI, you may need an adapter to use an HDMI cable on the devices.

 If you have specific needs, such as higher output, carrying both video and audio, or displaying a higher resolution, you have more homework to do.

 Go with HDMI if you want to carry both video and audio.
 It’s best for modern PCs and TVs.
 Choose DisplayPort if you wish to an audio and video signal that can deliver higher resolutions.
 For old legacy video connections, go with VGA.

 When looking for the best cable for your needs, it’s important to remember that newer technologies often work with the old ones.
 However, old technologies do not always work with new ones.

 Author: John Cloom – Wiringo (custom wiring assemblies)

 if you enjoyed reading ‘Audio/Video Cable information’ please share – thank you